The world's earliest banknotes

 By the 1920s, there was a general push to set up a central bank that would issue a single national currency.
 Talk of establishing a Reserve Bank in New Zealand went on through the 1920s.

-The first banknote was introduced on 1 August 1934 and signed by the first Governor of the Reserve Bank, Leslie Lefeaux.
+The first banknote was signed by the first Governor of the Reserve Bank, Leslie Lefeaux.
 Thomas De La Rue and Company Limited, London printed the banknotes.

 These first banknotes were meant to be temporary as they were designed in a hurry amid heated debate over what they should look like.
 In the end, they included features of banknotes already in circulation—a Kiwi, the Arms of New Zealand, a sketch of Mitre Peak and a portrait of King Tāwhaio, the second Māori king.